AdobeDocs/commerce-operations.en/help/configuration/cli/import-configuration.md

 >[!INFO]
 >
 >We do not import the root [category](https://glossary.magento.com/category) associated with stores.
-You must associate a root category with a store using the Magento [Admin](https://glossary.magento.com/admin).
+You must associate a root category with a store using the Commerce [Admin](https://glossary.magento.com/admin).

 ### Theme configuration

-Theme configuration includes all themes registered in your Magento system; the data comes directly from the `theme` database table.
+Theme configuration includes all themes registered in your Commerce system; the data comes directly from the `theme` database table.
 (Theme configuration is in the `themes` array in `config.php`.)

 #### Structure of theme data